Pokeyi/VRC-Animation-Sync/README.md

 ![Anim Sync Image](P_AnimSync.png)

+## 🛑 Important Note 🛑
+This script is intended as an easy syncing solution for *simple looping animations* without important start/stop sequences or transitions.
+Please read the documentation for details on its use including [UTC-Sync](https://github.com/Pokeyi/VRC-Animation-Sync#utc-sync) and [Use Case Examples](https://github.com/Pokeyi/VRC-Animation-Sync#use-case-examples) for possible caveats.

+You can not blindly slap this script on anything with an animation and expect it to sync properly.

 ## Overview
 VRC Animation Sync is a single configurable UdonSharp behaviour that can be used to easily sync animations for all players without networking.